Resize Image Online

 Apply and download

-Click Apply resize to render the new image, then Download to save.
+Click Apply resize to render the new image at the dimensions shown in the live preview, then Download to save it to your device.

 Examples